 Each student writes a QP1 demonstrating that the candidate controls the literature in one or more core area (s) of linguistics relevant to the topic of the QP1 (i.e., Phonology or Phonetics; Morphology; Syntax; Semantics).
 The content of the QP1 must be the student’s original research.
 The research question may be in any area of linguistics, but the analysis applied to it must be informed by knowledge of a core area commensurate with 30-45 credits of study.
 The final QP1 is due July 1st.
 Eligible advisors are to be chosen from list of linguistics faculty members.

 A QP1 should be written with a linguistically informed audience in mind, including readers not specialized in the topic area.
 It must conform to a consistent style accepted by some standard journal; it must be in 12-point Times New Roman or Arial font, double spaced with one-inch margins.
 The body of the paper, excluding the bibliography or appendices, must be between 6,000 and 10,000 words.

-The student shall secure the participation of two faculty advisors, one of whom shall be the main advisor.
+The student must secure the participation of two faculty advisors, one of whom shall be the main advisor.
 Both will be selected by the student and approved by the Executive Officer (EO).
 It is strongly recommended that, at the outset of preparing for the QP1, the student meet with each advisor to establish a reasonable working plan.

 Students must pass the QP1 before registering for the 46th credit.
 Students are advised to start the writing process around the time they have 30 credits (approximately 10 courses).

 Students preparing to submit their QP1 are required to enroll in the QP1 Workshop.
-The QP1 Workshop will be offered every Fall semester as a regular three credit course.
+The QP1 Workshop will be offered every Spring semester as a regular three credit course.
 The purpose of the QP1 Workshop is to enhance students’ research, argumentation and writing skills.
 For the content of the QP1, students should consult with their advisors and other faculty members specializing in the chosen topic.